TofuPilotTofuPilot

 unit: V

-def capture_waveform(run, measurements, scope):
+def capture_waveform(measurements, log, scope):

 log.info("Capturing waveform")